Posts Tagged ‘meditation’

 Friday, April 22nd, 2011

 Lama Ole Nydahl is a highly respected teacher of Buddhist meditation.
-He provides an easy access to meditation and shows that it is not something mystical or inaccessible.
 He gives an empowering approach to daily life focusing on what we truly are: human beings full of potential and living manifestations of love.
 This direct and practical meditation helps you realise your true potential and make the most of every day.
+By meditating on the Buddha, who embodies our own inherent qualities of unlimited clarity, compassion, fearlessness and joy, we can develop these qualities in ourselves, manifesting them skilfully in our own lives.
+Although simple and short, this guided meditation on the Buddha, if practised regularly, has the potential to change our habits and our perceptions.

 Shamar Rinpoche on “advanced practices”